wilsonzlin/ooml/src/ooml/14/0/Classes/Abstract classes.md

-Abstract classes cannot be instantiated.
+**Abstract classes** cannot be instantiated.
 Otherwise, they are basically the same as regular classes.
 They can even have a view.

-Abstract classes are typically used for creating a base class for subclasses to extend from, implementing the common traits between them to reduce repetition, and giving them a common base type.
+Abstract classes are typically used for creating a base class for subclasses to extend from, implementing some common functionality between them to reduce repetition, and giving them a common base type.

 <!-- start tabbed sections -->